YOUnited

 When you’ve been referred to YOUnited for mental health and emotional wellbeing support, you will be offered an initial appointment so we can find out a bit more about you and identify the support that best fits your needs.
 The appointment will either be in person, via video call or telephone.

-You will have the appointment with one of the YOUnited partners; NHS Child and Adolescence Mental Health Service (CAMHS), Ormiston Families, Centre 33, or Cambridgeshire Community Services.
+You will have the appointment with one of the YOUnited partners; NHS Child and Adolescence Mental Health Service (CAMHS), Ormiston Families or Centre 33.
 If you attend a school that has a Mental Health Support Team (MHST), we may refer you to them to have an initial appointment instead.

 We will ask some questions about: